 - Various metabolic diseases

 - Brain tumors

-- Poor nutrition as a result of inadequate vitamin B1 intake
+- Poor nutrition from low vitamin B1 intake

 - Muscle weakness in one area